kcecell/kcecell.org/data/mentors/sahil-mhapsekar.md

   his own dreams with vision, dedication, and hard work.

-  A profound Web-Developer at AKQA and an International level organizer of REACT conferences under the banner of “REACT INDIA”.
-Under his present website Geekabyte, he takes workshops and talks on topics revolving around REACT, REACT JS and Graph QL with his team of expert Web Developers.
+  A profound Web-Developer at AKQA and an International level organizer of React conferences under the banner of “REACT INDIA”.
+Under his present company Geekabyte, he takes workshops and talks on topics revolving around ReactJS and GraphQL with his team of expert web developers.

-  As our E-cell Mentor, Sahil not only is our guide but a true visionary and motivation behind every successful projects and startups.
+  As our Ecell Mentor, Sahil not only is our guide but a true visionary and motivation behind every successful projects and startups.
 He is a perfect example of how a leader should be!
 category: mentor
 ---